 Hello, I'm Devin, I blog here along with Nicholas Kross.
-Currently working on a bioethics MA at NYU.
+Recently got my bioethics MA, now looking into getting a philosophy PhD.

 I have finally gotten around to reading the paper, and it looks like I was wrong about almost every cited example of public opinion.
 On euthanasia and non-human/human tradeoffs bioethicists seem to have similar views to the public, and on organ donor compensation the general public seems to be considerably more aligned with the EA consensus than bioethicists.
 The public view on IVF wasn't discussed and I would guess I am right about this (though considering the other results, not confidently).
 The only example I gave that seems more or less right is treatment of minors without parental approval.
 This paper updates me away from my previous views, and more towards "the general public is closer to EAs than bioethicists are on most of these issues" with the caveat that mostly they seem either similar to the general public or to the left of them on most of these issues.
 I still agree with aspects of my broad points here, but my update is substantial enough and my examples egregious enough that I am unendorsing this comment.